 It is important to ensure that the numbers of plants that are planted each year can be adequately maintained.
-On projects of scale it is often easier to get large numbers of people to carry out planting but a lot more difficult to find people prepared to do regular follow up maintenance.
+On projects of scale it is often easier to get large numbers of people to carry out planting but a lot more difficult to secure people to do follow up maintenance.
 If the plants cannot be adequately maintained it is not worth planting them in the first place.
 Not only is this a waste of resources and effort but the sight of struggling or dead plants totally submerged under dense gorse or other competing vegetation is quite disillusioning.